ben-tancock/networkTrafficVisualization/README.txt

 ===== DESCRIPTION =====

-A visualization of network traffic in the format of a JSON file, filled with packet objects.
+A sample .json filled with some basic packet traffic information over a network was given.
+The objective was to create a visualization of this information using the ThreeJS library.
 It features an array of buttons at the top to toggle a filter for each protocol, as well as interactible nodes that, when clicked, will display graphs describing the packet traffic being sent and recieved to/from that specific IP address, and total traffic by number of requests per protocol.

 ===== INSTRUCTIONS =====